ArturNiklewicz/cafeplayacalpe-employee-control-automation/README.md

 # cafeplayacalpe-employee-control-automation
-Python scripts to transfer various CSV files of POS anulations, sales, and invoices.
-Then, send them automatically analysed via email
+Python scripts to transfer various CSV files from POS.
+The CSV files will contain sale annulations by waiters, sales, and invoices for inventory comparison.
+Then, send them automatically analyzed via email